KnightmareVIIVIIXC/AIO-Firebog-Blocklists/sources.md

 |Bog| 🟧 |Exclusive to The Bog All-In-One (AIO) list|
 |Blue| 🟦 |Featured in The Bog AIO list & blue lists|
 |Green| 🟩 |Featured in The Bog AIO list & green lists|

-> [!NOTE]
-> Not all sources from The Firebog are used in [the lists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/tree/main/lists)

 | List | ⬜ | Source |
 |---:|:---:|:---|